 Eloycsia has a MPH in Health Education from San Francisco State University and a dual B.A. degree from the University of California, Davis.
 During the course of her graduate studies, Eloycsia interned with the Communicable Diseases Program at Contra Costa Health Services, working alongside epidemiologists conducting disease investigations.
 Eloycsia completed her postgraduate fellowship with the California Epidemiologic Investigation Services (Cal EIS), a CDPH program, where she led a quality improvement assessment on the Evaluation of Long Acting Reversible Contraception Methods in School Based Health Centers.

-Olivia is a Registered Nurse with a BS in Biomedical Sciences from the Rochester Institute of Technology, a BSN from Johns Hopkins University, a certificate in Data Analytics, and is near completion of her Master’s in Health Care Delivery Leadership from the Icahn School of Medicine at Mount Sinai.
+Olivia is a Registered Nurse with a BS in Biomedical Sciences from the Rochester Institute of Technology, a BSN from Johns Hopkins University, a certificate in Data Analytics from General Assembly-NYC, and a Master’s in Health Care Delivery Leadership from the Icahn School of Medicine at Mount Sinai.